Supreme Court Jurisdiction

 On 17 June 1985, Jeffrey Allan Miles succeeded Justice Blackburn as Chief Justice of the Supreme Court.
 Justice Miles served as Chief Justice of the Court and as a Federal Court Judge until his retirement on 30 September 2002.

 In June 1990, Terence John Higgins was appointed a Judge of the ACT Supreme Court.
 His Honour also held an appointment as a Judge of the Federal Court.
 Justice Higgins was appointed Chief Justice on 31 January 2003 retiring on 13 September 2013.
-He was succeeded as Chief Justice by Her Honour Judge Helen Gay Murrell who will take up her position on 28 October 2013.
+He was succeeded as Chief Justice by Her Honour Judge Helen Gay Murrell who was sworn in as Chief Justice on 28 October 2013.

 The ACT Supreme Court (Transfer) Act 1992 (Cth) commenced on 1 July 1992, on which date the Supreme Court transferred from Commonwealth to Territory administration.
 This Act was consequential upon the passage of the ACT (Self-Government) Act 1988 (Cth) which established "The Australian Capital Territory" as a body politic under the Crown.
 From July 1992, the Supreme Court was conferred all original jurisdiction necessary for the administration of justice in the Territory.